 From 10 a.m. to 3 p.m., the sun's rays are at their most damaging.
 Protect your hair from the sun by keeping it away from its harsh rays.If you must head out, keep your head cool.
 Wear a hat or stay under the shade.
 Otherwise, regular unprotected exposure to the sun's damaging rays could completely dry your hair, make it brittle, and prone to falling out.

 This is one way to protect hair as dust and dirt particles easily stick to wet hair.
 So make sure that before you step out, your hair is dry.If you don't have time to completely dry your hair with a blower, here's a short cut: use paper towels.
 Those paper towels that you use to wipe up spills in the kitchen are made with highly absorbent material.
 After gently towel-drying your hair, pat your hair with paper towels.
 They'll drink up more water than your towel will in a much shorter period.

 Once you arm your hair with all the nutrients it needs, you will no longer need to ask, "Does pollution cause hair loss?"Apart from products that intensely nourish your hair, the right diet will, too.
 Eat more leafy green vegetables, fresh fruits, fish (its omega-3 oil promotes hair growth), nuts, and yoghurt.
 All these work to fortify your hair from the roots.

-Drink enough water, but also, pamper your scalp and hair with regular monthly deep cleanses and conditioning.
-These hydrating sessions help lock in moisture and keep your hair strong against pollution and all the damage it brings. [photo: Pantene Hair Fall Control Shampoo]
+With a well-hydrated scalp, and equally well-hydrated locks, you'll be doing well protecting your hair from pollution, dust and the sun.Drink enough water, but also, pamper your scalp and hair with regular monthly deep cleanses and conditioning.
+These hydrating sessions help lock in moisture and keep your hair strong against pollution and all the damage it brings.

 Fortify it with Pantene Hair Fall Control Shampoo.
 Its micro-bubble technology contains ingredients that are even tinier than pollutants.
 Because of this, the shampoo keeps dust and grit from settling into your follicles and strengthens your hair, keeping hair loss away.

 Add an extra protective layer by following up this shampoo with Pantene's new and improved Hair Fall Control 3 Minute Miracle Conditioner.
 It provides lightweight protective coating, pushing away unwanted particles from staying on your hair.